Nmags7/csPortfolio/README.md

 <li>Identify the most significant hurdle you encountered last trimester.
 Write about what it was and how it was resolved </li>

-<p>Learning how to navigate github was an area of struggle for me.
+<Enter> <p>Learning how to navigate github was an area of struggle for me.
 Specifically, creating repositories and using gh-pages to create links to my work stressed me out.
 I understand that forking from ACS curriculum creates a repository for me, but thanks to LightningJS, I'm confident in my ability to create my own repository and find the link to work I decide to make public. </p>

  <li>Once you are ready to submit your writing and code examples, study markdown (language used on github to format text </li>
      <p></p>